AFIT-R/afit-r.github.io/analytics/predictive/ts_exp_smoothing.md

 ## Test set     0.88797970  2.156113
 ```

 If we plot our original versus more recent optimal model we'll notice a couple things.
 First, our predicted values for the optimal model are more conservative; in other words they are assuming a more gradual slope.
 Second, the confidence intervals are much more extreme.
 So although our predictions were more accurate, our uncertainty increases.
-The reason for this is that by increasing our $\beta$ value we are assuming faster learning from more recent observations.
+The reason for this is that by increasing our $$\beta$$ value we are assuming faster learning from more recent observations.
 And since there some quite a bit of turbulence in the recent time period, this is causing greater variance to be incorporated into our prediction intervals.
 This requires a more indepth discussion than this tutorial will go into, but the important thing to keep in mind is that although we increase our prediction accuracy with parameter tuning, there are additional side effects that can occur, which may be harder to explain to decision-makers.

 ```r